ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ```

 The first line instructs Python to import the Image portion of the PIL image library.
 Whenever you use a function from this library, it will start with `Image.`, indicating you are looking for that function in this specific library.
 The next line of code opens an image and stores a reference to it in the `bear` variable.
-If you are getting an error here it's probably because you either placed the file in the wrong place or launched idle  from a directory different from where the image was stored.
+If you are getting an error here it's probably because you either placed the file in the wrong place or launched gVim  from a directory different from where the image was stored.
 You could resolve this issue by including the path (i.e., complete location in the directory structure), or by moving the file to the correct location.

 Before you move on, add comments to your file to explain each line of code.